2008–09 Hull City A.F.C. season: August–December

 An away game at managerless Newcastle United followed.
-Nicky Butt's foul on Péter Halmosi resulted in a penalty which allowed Marlon King to open the scoring for City.
-He slotted home a second 10 minutes into the second half.
-Newcastle tried to get back into the match and a Charles N'Zogbia shot rebounded off the post to Xisco who pulled a goal back.
-As full-time approached, Danny Guthrie was sent off for a foul on Craig Fagan, which broke Fagan's leg and caused him to miss several weeks of football while injured.
-City secured a deserved 1–2 victory.
+Nicky Butt's foul on Péter Halmosi resulted in a penalty which Marlon King converted to open the scoring for City.
+He slotted home a second goal 10 minutes into the second half.
+Newcastle tried to get back into the match and a Charles N'Zogbia shot rebounded off the post to Xisco who finished to make the score 1–2.
+As full-time approached, Danny Guthrie was sent off for a foul on Craig Fagan, which broke Fagan's leg.
+The final score was a 1–2 City victory.

 A home game against Everton followed in which City took the lead from a Dean Marney corner which was headed home by Michael Turner.
 Early in the second half another Dean Marney corner was turned in by Phil Neville for an own goal.
 Everton pulled one back when a Tim Cahill shot bounced in off the crossbar.
 They drew level minutes later when Leon Osman scored from close range to secure a 2–2 draw.

 A trip to Arsenal provided a test for the City but they withstood the pressure during the first half.
-Following the restart the home team were soon in front when a Cesc Fàbregas shot found the net after coming off Paul McShane.
+Following the restart the home team were soon in front when a Cesc Fàbregas shot found the net after deflecting off Paul McShane.

 City responded with a 25 yd shot by Geovanni quickly followed by a Daniel Cousin header from an Andy Dawson corner.
 Arsenal's William Gallas hit the crossbar and Boaz Myhill saved a late shot from Cesc Fàbregas to give the visitors a 1–2 victory.